 - Whole zucchini or summer squash should be kept in a mesh or paper bag in the fridge for about 7-8 days.
 Moisture is the enemy.
 Just keep that in mind.

-How to keep jingle (ahem BELL) peppers fresh and crunchy
+How to keep bell peppers fresh and crunchy

-Okay, you know I have to start this with a story!
+Okay, I have to start this with a story!
 When I first told my 2 year old son that his snack was “bell” peppers, it was sometime right after Christmas.
 He knew that bells jingle.
 So, after trying one, he declared, “Mmm, JINGLE PEPPERS are GOOD!”
-That name stuck.
+That name stuck around here.
 So we don’t eat bell peppers here anymore.
 We eat jingle peppers.
 But for the sake of your brain, I’ll go back to referring to them by their universal name.

 - After dicing or slicing bell peppers, place them in an air tight container with a damp towel.
 They’ll keep for 2-4 days

 - Whole bell peppers should be kept in the refrigerator crisper drawer in a mesh or paper bag.
 They’ll last 7-14 days

 Note: raw, chopped or sliced bell peppers can be frozen in a single layer on a baking sheet, placed in a freezer baggie or container, and kept frozen for up to a year.
 Best thing ever for fajitas.
 And breakfast burritos.

 Don’t forget to grab your Fresh Veggie Cheat Sheet!
 This printable is by no means an exhaustive list of all the veggies you use, but these listed veggies are the most frequently used and prepped fresh veggies in my kitchen.

 What other veggies do you want hacks for?
 Are there any vegetables or herbs that just don’t last for you?